wp-plugins/skype-online-status/readme.txt

 = Known issues =

 - The javascript provided by Skype that detects whether Skype is installed (client side), does not work properly on Linux.
 It defaults to displaying a download popup even if Skype is installed on the visitors computer after the Skype button is clicked.
-Hopefully, Skype will fix this some day :/
+Hopefully - but I doubt it - Skype will fix this some day :$

 == Upgrade Notice ==